krivaten/site/content/blog/types-of-banks.md

 ---
 title: Banking Basics - A Guide to the Different Types of Banks
 description: Unravel the differences between the many types of banks.
 Including central, commercial, retail, corporate, investment, private, credit unions, and more!
-banner: "06 - Assets/bank.jpg"
+banner: 06 - Assets/bank.jpg
-tags: #banking
+tags:
-category: banking
+  - banking
 type: blog
 publish: true
-created: 2023-05-14
+date: 2023-05-14
-updated:
+updated: null
 ---

 Have you ever walked down the street in any town bigger than a few square blocks and been surprised by how many financial institutions you passed by?
 You're not alone.
 Living in a small town, I frequently come across another one I hadn't noticed before, each time wondering things like: